logdna/logdna-agent-v2/docs/MACOS.md

 ## Upgrading (migrating from legacy mac agent)

-For a clean upgrade brew uninstall the old macos LogDNA and modify the /etc/logdna.config file's logdir from /var/log into /private/var/log
+For a clean upgrade brew uninstall the old macOS LogDNA and modify the /etc/logdna.config file's logdir from /var/log into /private/var/log